 - optional toppings such as guacamole or reduced-fat sour cream, and cotija cheese or reduced-fat, shredded Mexican blend cheese

-While the vegetables start roasting, in the large bowl you used for the vegetables, toss the shrimp with remaining 1 tablespoon olive oil to coat.
+- While the vegetables start roasting, in the large bowl you used for the veggies, toss the shrimp with the remaining 1 tablespoon oil, to coat.
 Sprinkle the shrimp with the remaining spice blend, and toss again to evenly distribute the spices.

 Peppers and onions: If you can't find really large peppers, you can use two smaller red and two smaller green ones.
-The goal is to end up with approximately 2 1/2 cups of each type of sliced pepper, and 4 cups of sliced onion.
-Also, I've made this recipe with only green pepper when that's all I had – feel free to mix up pepper colors based on what's available.
+Also, I've made this recipe with only green peppers when that's all I had – feel free to mix up pepper colors based on what's available.
+The goal is to end up with approximately 5 total cups of sliced pepper, and 4 cups of sliced onion.
 In addition, I've tested these fajitas with a yellow Spanish onion instead of the red onion, and that's a great substitution, although not quite as colorful.

 Shrimp sizes: You'll often find shrimp sized by numbers, such as "21-25."
 Those numbers give you a rough idea of how large the shrimp are, by indicating approximately how many shrimp are in a pound.
 I like to use medium-large shrimp that are in the 21-25 or 26-30 size range (meaning I'll have about 21-30 shrimp in a pound).
 If you are using larger or smaller shrimp, you'll need to adjust the roasting time slightly.
 If your shrimp are fairly small, for example, you may want to increase the initial roasting time for the veggies, and then decrease the second roasting time once you've added the shrimp, since smaller shrimp won't need to cook as long.
 Just be sure to watch the shrimp carefully and check on them early – so they don't over-roast and become tough.
 The shrimp are done when they have just turned opaque, but are still tender.

-Make-ahead steps: To make this meal even faster on busy nights, you can measure and combine the spices in advance.
+Make-ahead steps: To make this meal even faster on busy nights, you can measure and combine the spices in advance (as we suggest in our recipe for Homemade Fajita Seasoning).
 You can also slice your vegetables and store them in the refrigerator a day or two ahead.